snarkywolverine/azure-docs/articles/log-analytics/log-analytics-data-collector-api.md

 ms.author: bwren

 ---
-# Log Analytics HTTP Data Collector API
+d# Log Analytics HTTP Data Collector API
 When you use the Azure Log Analytics HTTP Data Collector API, you can add POST JavaScript Object Notation (JSON) data to the Log Analytics repository from any client that can call the REST API.
 By using this method, you can send data from third-party applications or from scripts, like from a runbook in Azure Automation.

 ## Create a request